andrewjong/GAN-Tricks-2020/README.md

 #### Data augmentation
 - Use Differentiable Augmentation to reduce the required training data from ~70k to ~1k-2k, perhaps even the hundreds.
 Zhao et al. 2020.
 [Code](https://github.com/mit-han-lab/data-efficient-gans).

+#### High definition (HD) output
+- Use ProgressiveGrowing as your base architecture
+- Either that or explore some of the recent AutoEncoder approaches (though these aren't GANs), e.g. ALAE

 ## Latent Space Tricks